openforis/collect-earth-online-doc/docs/source/project/qaqcdashboard.rst

     :align: center
     :width: 100%

-The QAQC Information pane contains space to upload a your external data file and three tabs: **Project Statistics**, **Plot Statistics**, and **User Statistics**.
+The QAQC Information pane contains space to upload your external data file and three tabs: **Project Statistics**, **Plot Statistics**, and **User Statistics**.
 Each of these will be described in more detail below.

 Uploading External Data
 -----------------------